sinorga/MuranoCLI/README.markdown

 mr syncdown --all
 ```

-Do stuff, then deploy `mr syncup --all`
+Do stuff, see what changed: `mr status --all`, then deploy `mr syncup --all`

 ## Install